Why Your Training Scores Are Lying to You (And How to Measure What Actually Changes)

 Why We Stop at Level 1

 First, nobody defines success before the training begins.
-The L&D team designs the program, books the facilitator, and coordinates logistics.
+The L&D team designs the programme, books the facilitator, and coordinates logistics.
 But they rarely sit with the business leader and ask: “In 90 days, what should be different?
 How will we know this worked?”
 Without that conversation, there is no measurement framework, only a feedback form.

 Second, L&D is measured on activity, not impact.
-In most Indian companies, the L&D function is evaluated on training hours delivered, the number of programs run, and attendance percentages.
+In most Indian companies, the L&D function is evaluated on training hours delivered, the number of programmes run, and attendance percentages.
 Not on business outcomes.
 When your KPIs do not require you to measure ROI, you do not measure ROI.

 Third, fear of accountability.
-If you measure Level 3 and find that behaviour has not changed, you have to answer an uncomfortable question: was it the design, the facilitator, the follow-up, or the organization that failed?
+If you measure Level 3 and find that behaviour has not changed, you have to answer an uncomfortable question: was it the design, the facilitator, the follow-up, or the organisation that failed?
 Smile sheets never force that question.
 Level 3 and 4 data always will.

 What Measuring Training ROI in India Actually Looks Like